imansprn/ipril/README.md

 [![Python Version](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+You can try this bot on Telegram by searching for [@IprilBot](https://t.me/IprilBot) or clicking the link to start a conversation.

 A Telegram bot that helps users improve their writing in multiple languages using AI-powered grammar correction.

 ## Features